apache/spark/docs/configuration.md

   <td>
     Amount of memory to use per python worker process during aggregation, in the same format as JVM memory strings (e.g. <code>512m</code>, <code>2g</code>).
-If the memory used during aggregation go above this amount, it will spill the data into disks.
+If the memory used during aggregation goes above this amount, it will spill the data into disks.
   </td>
 </tr>
 </table>